 Customer Web Portal

-You can log into the web interface with a user account to run backups, restores remotely.
-You can also edit Protected Item, Storage Vault settings, as well as viewing job history.
+You can log into the web interface with a user account to run backups and restores remotely.
+You can also edit Protected Item and Storage Vault settings, and view job history.

 "Upgrade Compatible" means that new versions of Comet are compatible with backup data and/or user configuration from previous versions of Comet.
 Comet strives to maintain upgrade compatibility wherever possible.